PendalF89/yii2-blog/README.md

 ],
 ```

-Don't forget configure controllerMap for ELFInder.
-See more on [MihailDev/yii2-elfinder](https://github.com/MihailDev/yii2-elfinder) extension.
+Don't forget configure controllerMap for ElFinder.
+See how to do this on [MihailDev/yii2-elfinder](https://github.com/MihailDev/yii2-elfinder) extension page.